Shortest-Path Flow Matching with Mixture-Conditioned Bases for OOD Generalization to Unseen Conditions: Experiments

-To extend beyond transcriptomic data, we evaluate MixFlow in an image-based drug discovery setting.
+To extend beyond transcriptomic data, we evaluate SP-FM in an image-based drug discovery setting.
 High-content imaging provides rich phenotypic readouts, but exhaustive compound testing is infeasible.
 We therefore train on a subset of compounds and predict cell morphologies for unseen compounds using only their chemical representations at test time.

-We benchmark on BBBC021~\cite{caie2010highcontent} and RxRx1~\cite{sypetkowski2023rxrx1datasetevaluatingexperimental}, comparing MixFlow against a conditional flow matching baseline (CFM).
-Table~\ref{tab:bbbc021_rxrx1_benchmarks} shows that MixFlow achieves consistently lower distance metrics (MMD, W1, W2, ED), indicating more faithful recovery of unseen phenotypic responses.
+We benchmark on BBBC021~\cite{caie2010highcontent} and RxRx1~\cite{sypetkowski2023rxrx1datasetevaluatingexperimental}, comparing SP-FM against a conditional flow matching baseline (CFM).
+Table~\ref{tab:bbbc021_rxrx1_benchmarks} shows that SP-FM achieves consistently lower distance metrics (MMD, W1, W2, ED), indicating more faithful recovery of unseen phenotypic responses.
 We split BBBC021 following prior work \citep{palma2025predicting}: training uses 25 compounds and testing 9.
 For RxRx1, we train on 853 siRNAs and test on 213.

 A key design choice is to generate instances in \emph{feature space} rather than pixel space.
 Images are encoded with DINOv2 \citep{oquab2024dinov2learningrobustvisual} into $768$-D embeddings, which aligns with semantically meaningful morphology-level distances \citep{oquab2024dinov2learningrobustvisual, zhang2018unreasonableeffectivenessdeepfeatures}.
 This strategy improves efficiency, imposes a semantic inductive bias, and enables geometry-aware evaluation.
 For fairness, CFM outputs are also scored in the same DINOv2 feature space.
 Results are provided in Table 4.
-These substantial gains indicate that MixFlow more faithfully recovers unseen compound phenotypes, highlighting its potential to reduce experimental burden through reliable \textit{in~silico} prediction.
+These substantial gains indicate that SP-FM more faithfully recovers unseen compound phenotypes, highlighting its potential to reduce experimental burden through reliable \textit{in~silico} prediction.